 I have no experience.
 Is it safe to go out in your waters?

 A lot of our guests have never been in a kayak before, so we are used to giving beginners all the help they need to get out on the water and enjoy themselves.
-This also applies for our Bay of Fundy adventures where we recommend kayaking in stable double kayaks unless you are an experienced kayaker.
-The Bay of Fundy is unique due to the enormous tides and strong currents so we recommend you always go with experienced kayakers - so come on out with NovaShores!
+We solely offer stable yet sporty double kayaks to make the experience safe.
+The Bay of Fundy is unique due to the enormous tides and strong currents so we recommend you always go with experienced kayakers – such as the NovaShores guides.

 Can my children come along?

 Sure.
 Children just love kayaking.
 If they are too small to paddle, they can share a double with the strongest parent.
 The parent must be reasonably fit as they will be paddling the large double by themselves if the child is too young to help.
-Usually a strong child over 12 can paddle a single on a half-day Dover tour.
+The recommended age for children on our day tour and overnight tours starts at around 12.
+The minimum age is 6 if the family is very outdoorsy and the seas are calm.
+You could also consider our shorter 1.5 hr family paddle at Horseshoe Cove with your children from age 6.

 Are we too old to go?

-Kayaking is an activity that is truly for everyone.
+Age is a mindset, and kayaking is an activity that is truly for everyone.
 Age is not important.
 What counts are your spirit and that you are reasonably fit.
-We have had people paddle with us past their mid seventies.
+We have had people paddle with us in their early nineties.

 Are we in good enough shape?